Adult Religious Exploration

 Registration forms are available by clicking on event name on the calendar:

 Introduction to the Enneagram: Wednesdays, 7:15–8:45 p.m.
-(September 20–November 22) The Enneagram is a powerful awareness tool that explores one of the most profound questions we can ask ourselves: Who Am I?
-The Enneagram not only helps answer this question, but also offers deep insights into and an appreciation for others by exploring 9 different ways (9 Enneatypes) of viewing and relating to the world.
-The 9 Enneatypes hold differing worldviews, are driven by different core motivations about what is most important to them, have different types of challenges and strengths, and tend to fall back on predictable behavior patterns when under stress.
-Join us for a fun and thought-provoking class series!
+(September 20–November 22) The Enneagram is a powerful awareness tool that explores one of the most profound questions we can ask: Who Am I?
+The Enneagram offers deep insights into—and an appreciation for—others by exploring nine distinct ways of viewing and relating to the world.
+These nine Enneatypes hold distinct worldviews, are driven by distinct motivations, and have distinct challenges and strengths.
 More information and to register.

 Spiritual Book Club: 2nd Tuesday of the month from 5:30 p.m. to 7 p.m.
 Linus Pauling Hall.
 Our current book is Better Than Before: What I Learned About Making and Breaking Habits—to Sleep More, Quit Sugar, Procrastinate Less, and Generally Build a Happier Life by Gretchen Rubin.
 Drop-ins are welcome.